VonHeikemen/lsp-zero.nvim/README.md

 ## Future Changes/Deprecation notice

-Settings and functions that will change in the future.
-If you are using the `main` branch and want to avoid breaking changes use the `v1.x` branch.
+Settings and functions that will change in case I feel forced to created a `v3.x` branch.

 ### Preset settings